singhJasvinder101/MyBlog/README.md

 ```
 npm install
 ```
-2. Navigate to the project's backend directory:
+4. Navigate to the project's backend directory:
 ```
 cd..
 cd backend
 ```
-3. Install dependencies
+5. Install dependencies
 ```
 npm install
 ```

-4. Start the development server at backend directory:
+6. Start the development server at backend directory:
 ```
 npm run both
 ```

-## 🤝Contributing
+## 🤝 Contributing

 If you'd like to contribute to MyBlog, please follow these steps: